 Example 4: Documentary Photography

 "The photograph shows a group of refugees huddled together in a makeshift camp.
-Their faces are etched with exhaustion and despair, their eyes filled with uncertainty.
-They are surrounded by tattered tents and piles of belongings, a testament to their displacement and loss.
+That's why their faces are etched with exhaustion and despair, their eyes filled with uncertainty.
+Still, they are surrounded by tattered tents and piles of belongings, a testament to their displacement and loss.
 The lighting is harsh and unforgiving, casting long shadows across the scene.
-The overall mood is somber and bleak, highlighting the human cost of conflict and displacement.
-The image serves as a powerful reminder of the suffering endured by refugees around the world."
+But the overall mood is somber and bleak, highlighting the human cost of conflict and displacement.
+The image serves as a powerful reminder of the suffering endured by refugees around the world.

 Breakdown: